sergislm4/NodeJS_Angular2_MySQL/readme.md

 Once reached this stage of the developing process, the new functionality should work smoothly.

-Example done with mongo insteado of mySQL:
+Example done with mongo instead of mySQL:

 * [NodeJS_Backend](https://gitlab.com/sergislm4/plusone_nodejs_expressjs_angularjs1.5_es6/tree/master/backend) - The frontend framework used